Roland Franklin: Defence of Israel

 In June 2015, Franklin published an opinion piece in j., a Northern California Jewish newspaper, arguing that the Joint Comprehensive Plan of Action, also known as the Iran nuclear deal, would be "the first step on the path to World War III."
 He went on to compare U.S. President Barack Obama to British Prime Minister Neville Chamberlain prior to World War II, suggesting, "Obama is betraying Israel.".
 He concluded that Iran "should be treated as an extremely dangerous pariah."

-Personal life
+Personal life and death

-Franklin is married to Lady Nina Franklin.
-They reside in Jumby Bay, a private island off the coast of Antigua.
-Their son Martin Ellis Franklin is the co-founder and chairman of Jarden.
+Franklin was married to Lady Nina Franklin.
+They resided in Jumby Bay, a private island off the coast of Antigua.
+Their son Martin E. Franklin is the co-founder and chairman of Jarden.

+Franklin died on 1 February 2024, at the age of 97.